InformaticsMatters/nextflow-pcluster/README.md

         chmod 0600 ~/.ssh/${KEYPAIR_NAME}

 ### IAM User and Policies
-Using the AWS console (or CLI) create a user with access type **Programmatic access** and set the name (`nf-pcluster` here) and your AWS ID here (replace the user ID with your AWS user ID): -
+Using the AWS console (or CLI) create a user you want to use with the cluster with access type **Programmatic access** and set the name (`nf-pcluster` in this example) and your AWS ID here (replace the user ID with your AWS user ID): -

     $ CLUSTER_USER=nf-pcluster
     $ CLUSTER_USER_ID=427674407067

-We now create and attach suitable policies to the user.
+We now create **Policies** in AWS and then attach them to the cluster user.

-The user's policies must include the the those defined in the `iam` directory, as defined in the AWS [ParallelCluster Policies] documentation.
+>   The user's policies must include the the those defined in the `iam`
+    directory, as defined in the AWS [ParallelCluster Policies] documentation.

 >   Copies of the policies exist in this repository along with a shell-script
     to rapidly adapt them for the user and cluster you're going to create.

-Given a region, user account ID (of a user with programmatic access you'll use to create the cluster) and indented cluster name you can render the policy files (into the project root) using the following: -
+Given a region, user account ID and a name you want to use to refer to your cluster you can render the repository's copy of the reference policy files using the following command: -

     $ CLUSTER_NAME=nextflow
     $ ./render-policies.sh ${AWS_DEFAULT_REGION} ${CLUSTER_USER_ID} ${CLUSTER_NAME}